mongoid/mongoid_fulltext/README.md

 * `index_full_words`: index full words, which improves exact matches, default is `true`
 * `apply_prefix_scoring_to_all_words`: score n-grams at beginning of words higher, default is `true`
 * `max_ngrams_to_search`: maximum number of ngrams to query at any given time, default is `6`
+* `max_candidate_set_size`: maximum number of candidate ngrams to examine for a given query.
+  Defaults to 1000.
+If you're seeing poor results, you can try increasing this value to consider more ngrams per query (changing this parameter does not require a re-index.)
+The amount of time a search takes is directly proportional to this parameter's value.

 Array filters
 -------------